 Cornucopia is a charity event.
 Giving back while being of service to Whistler and surrounding community is central to the festival’s mission.
 Cornucopia has raised over $500,000 to help community initiatives.
 Each year, Cornucopia events raise in excess of $35,000 for its named charity.
-Cornucopia organizers are pleased to name Whistler Public Library and The Whistler Writing Society as the 2017 charity joint recipients.
+Cornucopia organizers are pleased to, once again, name the Whistler Public Library as the 2018 recipient.

 The Whistler Public Library Association was formed in December 1985 by a dedicated group of community minded citizens.
 From humble beginnings in the basement of Municipal Hall in 1986 to doubling its space in 1994 in Village North, the library made its final move in 2008.
 The new Whistler Public Library opened the doors of its spectacular new permanent home on January 26, 2008.